rfjakob/earlyoom/MANPAGE.md

 [systembus-notify](https://github.com/rfjakob/systembus-notify)
 running as your user.

+#### -N SCRIPT
+Run the given script for each process killed.

+Within the script, information about the killed process can be obtained via the following environment variables:

+    EARLYOOM_PID     Process PID
+    EARLYOOM_NAME    Process name/path
+    EARLYOOM_UID     UID of the user running the process

+Warning: In case of dryrun mode, the script will be executed in rapid succession, ensure you have some sort of rate-limit implemented.

 #### -g
 Kill all processes that have same process group id (PGID) as the process with excessive memory usage.